 - When you have not earned Social Security Credits: When you are 65 or older, and you have not paid into Social Security for 10 years [40 credits], you still have the privilege to get Medicare health coverage, if…

 - Your spouse worked for a least 10 years, is older than 65, and has paid Social Security and Medicare taxes.

 - You can purchase Medicare health insurance by subscribing to Medicare premiums for Part A and Part B.

 - When you are under 65 and if you have…

 - Certain defined disabilities by Social Security, and you have received get Social Security benefits [Social Security Disability Income: SSDI] for 24 months.
-The window to sign up for Medicare health coverage opens between 21st month and 28th
+The window to sign up for Medicare health coverage opens twenty-first month and twenty-eighth month.

 - Certain disability benefits from Railroad Retirement Board for 24 months qualify for Medicare health coverage.